opeleg24/NBA-Website-Server/README.md

 • [simple_html_dom](http://simplehtmldom.sourceforge.net/)- The external library used to scrap The NBA teams and players data.

-• php - The project was written in php.

-The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySQL database.

-The web server platform was built with the Slim API framework.
+• [Slim](https://www.slimframework.com/)- The web server platform used to built the API request sysytem .
-The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySQL database.